Marzzana/STOMP-worldCup-Server-Client/README.md

   - `Connection ID → (Subscription ID, Channel)`: getting a client's subscriptions.

 **StompMessagingProtocolImpl.java**
-- The core protocol logic for handling each client's communication with the server.
+- This class holds the core protocol logic for handling each client's communication with the server.
 Each client gets its own instance.
 - Receives a raw STOMP frame, parses it into its command, headers, and body.
 - Determines the appropriate action (e.g., connecting, subscribing, sending messages, disconnecting).
 - Builds and sends the corresponding response frame back to the client through the ConnectionsImpl.

+## Client Side
+**Framework (provided)**
+- The client is built on top of a course-provided networking and parsing framework.
+  - `ConnectionHandler`: handles low-level TCP socket communication - sending and receiving bytes/frames to/from the server.
+  - `Event`: defines the Event class and parses game event JSON files into Event objects using the nlohmann/json library.

+**StompClient.cpp**
+- This class is the main entry point for the client application.
+- Runs two threads: one reading keyboard input from the user, and one reading frames from the server.
+- Both threads share the same StompProtocol instance, which handles all logic.
+- Supports multiple login sessions - after logout, the client returns to the login prompt without restarting the application.

+**StompProtocol.cpp**
+- This class holds the client-side protocol's logic - mirrors the server's protocol, but from the client's perspective.
+- Translates keyboard commands (login, join, exit, report, summary, logout) into STOMP frames and sends them to the server.
+- Parses incoming server frames (CONNECTED, MESSAGE, RECEIPT, ERROR) and updates local game data or prints output to the user.
+- Maintains local storage of game event reports per user, enabling the summary command to write game summaries to a file.